Save our Shirehall: Campaigners rally behind report offering fresh future for Shrewsbury landmark

 "Don’t Waste Buildings stands ready to work constructively with the council to explore how this deeply divisive decision could be reversed and transformed into a positive, collaborative outcome for Shrewsbury."

-Meanwhile Lib Dem Councillor Chris Naylor, a member of the task & finish group, said: "Throughout my career I’ve worked with valued buildings which have been refurbished or reinvented for new roles - creating the Almeida Theatre, regenerating the Maiden Lane estate, promoting Charleston Farmhouse.
+Meanwhile Liberal Democrat Councillor Chris Naylor, a member of the task and finish group, said: "Throughout my career I’ve worked with valued buildings which have been refurbished or reinvented for new roles - creating the Almeida Theatre, regenerating the Maiden Lane estate, promoting Charleston Farmhouse.
 Shirehall, until very recently Shropshire Council's HQ, offers just such exciting potential for a new life too.

 "To continue with the decision to demolish would be easy - but a crying shame for such a distinguished and special building, opened by Queen Elizabeth II in 1967 and lauded by Niklaus Pevsner.
 Right now, there’s both interest in purchasing the building for higher education - and in investing to refurbish it as a ‘joint venture’, with commercial use such as hotel or conference centre alongside re-providing much-needed council offices.